I am calling on all freedom-loving Canadians to grow a cannabis victory garden!

 It doesn’t matter if you plan on using the buds.
 It doesn’t matter if the plants are female or male.
 It doesn’t matter if they grow 10 feet tall, or just 10 inches.
 All that matters is that Canadians join together, to plant these seeds and claim our right to grow in our gardens.

 A seed, some soil, sunlight and water.
-That is how we will finally end cannabis prohibition.
+That is how we will finally end the stigma around cannabis.
 I hope you will join me in planting the seeds of freedom from coast to coast!